 Marine Invertebrates I

-In Marine Zoology Department, section Marine Evertebrates I, we curate the collections of Porifera (sponges), Cnidaria (mainly corals), Ctenophora (comb jellies) and Tunicates.
+In the Marine Zoology Division, section Marine Evertebrates I, we curate the collections of Porifera (sponges), Cnidaria (mainly corals), Ctenophora (comb jellies) and Tunicates.

 Our Cnidaria collection is internationally and nationally important, among others as a merit of the intensive research activity by Dr. Manfred Grasshoff, the former leader of this section.
 This is true particularly for the Octocorallia collection which is one of the richest World-wide.